 If I wanted to make my design flow better on a tight budget, I would think about adding some DIY shades that tilt down, maybe some cute plant stands, or even some stepping stones made with concrete leading from the porch to the yard.
 Just some ideas to tie everything together nicely!

-With Outdoor Kitchen Screened Porch
+Screened Porches With An Outdoor Kitchen

 I absolutely love creating screened porches with outdoor kitchens – they’re just so inviting and perfect for spending time in.
 I’ve built quite a few of them now, and each time I finish one, I feel really proud of how it turns out.
 It’s such a great feeling being outside, breathing in the fresh air and taking in the views, all while cooking under the shelter of the porch.
 The tricky part is making sure to pick out appliances and materials that can handle the humidity and changing temperatures without any issues.